Los Angeles honors Kobe, Gianna Bryant with public memorial

-LOS ANGELES (AP) — Mourners gathered Monday in downtown Los Angeles to say farewell to Kobe and Gianna Bryant, hours before a sold-out memorial service for the basketball superstar and his 13-year-old daughter was scheduled to start.
+Speaking at time through tears, Vanessa Bryant praised her husband’s devotion as she addressed thousands of fans gathered at Staples Center to remember Bryant and 13-year-old Gianna.

+“God knew they couldn’t be on this Earth without each other,” Vanessa Bryant said.
+“He had to bring them home to have them together.
+Babe, you take care of our Gigi.”

-The service was to take place at the Staples Center, the arena where Bryant played for the Los Angeles Lakers for two decades.
-The two were among nine people killed in a Jan.
-26 helicopter crash.
+The service took place at the downtown arena where Bryant played for the Los Angeles Lakers for 17 seasons of his two-decade NBA career.

+The ceremony began with Beyonce performing her songs “XO” and “Halo” with dozens dozens of backup musicians.

+After Jimmy Kimmel welcomed the crowd, Vanessa Bryant remembered the family’s life with Gianna and her three siblings and then eulogized her husband.
+They had been together since 1999.

 Among the early arriving fans was Alyssa Shapiro, 27, of Huntington Beach, who said she was inspired to become a basketball player after watching countless Lakers games with her father.